spine-tools/Spine-Toolbox/README.md

 #### Problems in running the application

-Creating arrows may fail on Fedora Linux, as described in #3286.
+Creating arrows may fail on Fedora Linux, as described in [issue #3286](https://github.com/spine-tools/Spine-Toolbox/issues/3286).
 A workaround is to install a separate Python and use that to install Spine Toolbox.

 ## Recorded Webinars showing the use of Spine Tools